 There are three different types of flood risk areas:

-For more explanation of the different flood risk areas and flood risk in general, check the Technical Guidance to the National Planning Policy Framework or contact the Environment Agency
+For more explanation of the different flood risk areas and flood risk in general, check the technical guidance of the National Planning Policy Framework or contact the Environment Agency.

 Check if a proposed site falls in a flood risk area